-Historically, including in the last three years, we have chartered some of our vessels on a longer term basis.
-We currently employ our vessels primarily on time charters with durations between one and six months.
-We are considering chartering certain of our dry bulk carriers on a longer-term basis of up to two years due to improving charter rates, which reflect market expectations for recovering charter hire rates in the mid- to long-term.
+Historically, we have chartered some of our vessels on a longer term basis, but currently employ our vessels primarily on time charters with durations between one and six months.
 We may not at all times be able to enter into new time charters on favorable terms, and we cannot be certain that future charter hire rates will enable us to operate our vessels profitably.
 Our earnings could be adversely affected, if we are required to enter into charters when charter hire rates are low, or we are unable to take advantage of short term opportunities in the charter market.
 In addition, our earnings could also be adversely affected, if we enter into longer-term charters, and charter hire rates, subsequently, improve to levels higher than those agreed in such charters.
 Our failure to successfully employ our vessels at profitable rates or take advantage of short term opportunities in the charter market could have a material adverse effect on our business, financial condition and results of operations.